SuperOfficeDocs/superoffice-docs/docs/apps/publish/index.md

 4. The customer's administrator must sign in to SuperOffice and [give their consent][5] to allow your application to access their database tenant.
 5. After the beta period, your application will transition to full status if everything is OK.

+## Request application changes

+You can [change the application configuration and the App Store information][3] in the Developer Portal.

 <!-- Referenced links -->
 [1]: ../certification/certify-app.md
 [2]: ../../developer-portal/app-store/update-app-page.md
+[3]: ../../developer-portal/howto/update-app.md
 [4]: ../provisioning/index.md
 [5]: ../provisioning/consent.md